aaron-clovsky/rt4k_auto_profile/README.md

-# Automatic Profiles for RetroTINK 4K using a Raspberry Pi
+# Automatic RetroTINK 4K Profiles using a Raspberry Pi

 ## MOTIVATION